eyescr3am/You-Dont-Know-JS/objects-classes/ch2.md

 ### Accessor Properties

 A property descriptor usually defines a `value` property, as shown above.
 However, a special kind of property, known as an "accessor property" (aka, a getter/setter), can be defined.
-For these a property like this, its descriptor does not define a fixed `value` property, but would instead look something like this:
+For a property like this, its descriptor does not define a fixed `value` property, but instead methods `get()` and `set(v)`, invoked whenever reading or assigning to a property:

 ```js
 {